Morning, Thursday, 27th November 2025

 - regulator roles:

-- expectations for the FSA, FSS, and the RIO - clarity of roles across departments and agencies
+- considerations for the FSA, FSS, and the RIO - clarity on roles across departments and agencies

 - coordination between innovation support and public health oversight, including the FSA’s new Innovation and Regulation Plan